-10 If you did not change the default administrator password and/or SNMP community values, a warning screen displays each time you log into the Web Configurator and select Standard Mode.
-Click Password / SNMP to open a screen where you can change the administrator password and SNMP community string simultaneously.
+8 If you did not change the default SNMP community values and enabled SNMP in SECURITY > Access Control > Service Access Control, a warning screen displays each time you log into the Web Configurator.
+Click SNMP to open a screen where you can change the SNMP community string, see Section 26.2 on page 157 for more information.
 Otherwise, click Ignore to close it.